 2021 Spring Colloquium Series

-The Spring 2021 Joint Astrophysics Colloquium will be held virtually on Tuesdays at 11AM and will be and will be followed by the Bahcall Lunch at 12:30, also virtual.
+The Spring 2021 Joint Astrophysics Colloquium was held virtually on Tuesdays at 11AM and was followed by the virtual Bahcall Lunch at 12:30.

 |Feb.
 2, 2021||Eliot Quataert